opto/nostalgy-xpi/README.md

 Summary
 =======
- For the xpi, please look here: v1.0.16: https://github.com/opto/nostalgy-xpi/releases
+ For the xpi, please look here: v1.0.16a: https://github.com/opto/nostalgy-xpi/releases

-!!!
-This is an experimental version for TB 68.
-Not all original functions/actions have been converted to TB 68 yet.
-Basic functions, as m, s, g etc. are working. !!!!

 Nostalgy is an extension for Mozilla Thunderbird whose purpose is to